 - Fall/Winter of PGY4 Year: Job interviews are often scheduled during the fall and winter of the PGY4 year.
 Job offers and negotiations will often begin during this time period as well.

 - Spring of PGY4 Year: Job offers continue to be made and contract negotiations occur.
 Use your advisors as a resource when navigating this.

-- Fall PGY4: Most academic programs use the AAPM&R Annual Assembly as the beginning of “recruitment season,” thus interviews are often scheduled during the fall/winter of fourth year
+TIP: Most academic programs use the job fair at the AAPM&R Annual Assembly as the beginning of recruitment season.

 Determining Job Preferences